fbpx

 I understand Minnesotans’ frustration as they see their hard-earned money wasted on ‘historic fraud’ involving taxpayer funds.
 Cases include:

-• $250 million for Feeding Our Future fraud, where shell companies funneled money into luxury items instead of feeding children.
+• $250 million for the Feeding Our Future fraud, where shell companies funneled money into luxury items instead of feeding children.

 • $200 million in improperly distributed frontline hero pay, which should have gone to healthcare workers who risked their lives during the pandemic.